Bardepic/aunomdesdieux/wp-content/plugins/guest-author-name/readme.txt

 Create a post and override the author name with one or more names or text.
 You can also create a link for the author name field

 == Description ==
-Version 3.99
+Version 4.32

+Free

+ Quickly and easily add a guest author to a post and link to the authors blog Display guest author name in posts
+ Link author avatar
+ Quick Edit

+Create a post and override the author name with one or more names or text.
+You can also create a link for the author name field, add a description and an email address for the gravatar.

 Premium
+Sorry, we do not have the resources to manage sales and support right now.
+Our premium plugin should be available again in July 2020.

 Additional Features:
 1) Re-use & save guest authors
 2) Upload guest author image
-3) List posts written by guest authors as though they were authors
+3) Guest author archives
 4) Bulk edit guest authors in posts
 5) Add guest authors to custom posts and pages
 6) Easy Conversion process from our free version
 7) Still supports gravatar and custom urls
 8) Author list & Grid shortcodes

-Create a post and override the author name with one or more names or text.
-You can also create a link for the author name field, add a description and an email address for the gravatar.

-You may now enable quickedit for the Guest Author Name plugin.
-Go to the settings menu and select ‘Guest Author Name’ to enable or disable quick edit.
+9) Supports Custom posts and author in searches
+10) Elementor author archives
+11) Author box
+12) Filter posts by guest author
+13) Now with multiple byline authors (coauthors)!
+14) Now with shortcodes for author name, author link and author avatar

 For quicker support, please visit the <a href="http://www.shooflysolutions.com/software/guest-author-name/">plugin page on the Shoofly Solutions web page</a>.